Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: RESULTS AND DISCUSSION

 \subsection{Normal-state properties}

-\autoref{fig1} shows temperature dependencies of the sheet resistance $R_s$ for all NbN films under study. $R_s$ for all films gradually rises as temperature decreases and drops to zero at vicinity of $T_c$.
+\autoref{fig_1} shows temperature dependencies of the sheet resistance $R_s$ for all NbN films under study. $R_s$ for all films gradually rises as temperature decreases and drops to zero at vicinity of $T_c$.
 The temperature trend of $R_s$ can be characterized by the resistance ratio parameter $r_R = R_{s}^{300 K}/R_{max}$, where $R_{max}$ is the maximal sheet resistance just above the resistive transition.
 Commonly observed $r_R<1$ is well-known behavior for disordered NbN films.
 It reflects sensitivity of electron system to quantum corrections, meanwhile contribution of e-ph scattering is considered to be negligible here.
-We also observed suppression of $T_c$ with increasing disorder, which is consistent with the fermionic mechanism of suppression of superconductivity in disordered films (see Appendix A for details).
-This $T_c$ suppression scenario indicates that the electron transport in strongly disordered NbN films may be affected by strong electron correlations~\cite{Altshuler1985}, which are a precursor to the superconductor-insulator transition.
+We also observed the suppression of $T_c$ with increasing disorder, which is consistent with the fermionic mechanism of suppression of superconductivity in moderately disordered films (see Appendix B for details).

 \autoref{Table_1} gives an overview of metallic properties for studied NbN films.
-The details about the carrier density $n$, the Ioffe-Regel (disorder) parameter $k_Fl$, the mean free path $l$, the electron diffusivity $D$, and the density of states $N_0$ estimates are provided in Appendix B. High normal-state resistance $R_s$ and low resistance ratio parameter $r_R$ of the magnetron-sputtered NbN films are also known to be strongly influenced by grain-boundary scattering~\cite{Nigro1988,Tyan1994, Senapati2006}, which is related to electron transmission through grain boundaries~\cite{Reiss1986}.
-One should note that the graininess of ultrathin NbN films is not as pronounced as that of thick films (see AFM studies in Supplemental material~\cite{Suppl_Data}).
-Meanwhile, we assume that this mechanism can be considered as one of the main factors limiting the mean free path in NbN films (see Appendix B for details).
+The details about the carrier density $n$, the Ioffe-Regel (disorder) parameter $k_Fl$, the mean free path $l$, the electron diffusivity $D$, and the density of states $N_0$ estimates are provided in Appendix C. High normal-state resistance $R_s$ and low resistance ratio parameter $r_R$ of the magnetron-sputtered NbN films are also known to be strongly influenced by grain-boundary scattering~\cite{Nigro1988,Tyan1994, Senapati2006}, which is related to electron transmission through grain boundaries~\cite{Reiss1986}.
+One should note that the graininess of ultrathin NbN films is not as pronounced as that of thick films (see AFM studies of ultrathin NbN films in Appendix A).
+Meanwhile, we assume that the electron transport through the grains can be considered as one of the main factors limiting the mean free path in NbN films (see Appendix C for details).